johndk/highspot/README.md

 ### Examples

-To run with the default argument.
+To run with the default arguments.

 > ./highspot